jasonbot/weblog/content/engineering-virtues/hate-what-you-know.md

 It's easy to dismiss a technology based on a pro/con list or based on some surface feature.
 "I could never use Python," developers say, "the indentation-based syntax feels too weird."
 After a month of actually using Python, a surface judgment like that probably goes away, overshadowed by actual deeper issues with the language.
 There's plenty of worse things down the line once you're familiar with the system.
 I've seen the same said about Go and its (lack of) solid OOP principles.
 Once you've used Go and you've gotten things done, there's a whole new world you discover: how to live without that core thing, and brand new things to dislike but tolerate further down.

-In this, _actually using a tool_ gives you _actual things to dislike_.
+In this, _actually using a tool_ gives you _real things to dislike_.

-An analogy I like to give when discussing this: imagine two people, a person who cut you off in line at the bank and a close relative who happens to be a tremendous fuck-up.
+An analogy I like to give when discussing this: imagine two people, a person who cut you off in line at the bank and a close relative who happens to be a tremendous fuckup.

-You're standing in line at a bank, you're 45 minutes in, you're one of two people away from being helped.
-Someone walks in front of you, and walked right up to the counter and start getting helped.
+You're standing in line at a bank, you're 45 minutes in, you're one or two people away from being helped.
+Someone walks in front of you, and saunters right up to the counter and starts getting helped.
 You're seething with rage.
-All you feel for this person is the singular emotion of hatred.
-They could be someone's child, it may have been a mistake, it may have been for a excellent reason, but that person cut you off and 100% of your interactions with them is -that act of being cut off_.
+All you feel for this person is the singular emotion of _anger_.
+They could be someone's most important person, it may have been a mistake, it may have been for an excellent reason, but that person cut you off and 100% of your interactions with them is _that act of being cut off_.
 All you know about this person is this one moment where they wronged you.

 Then think about a loved one, a close relative.
 You grew up with them.
 You watched the process of them developing as a person alongside you.
 You love this person.
-Now, this person may be something of a fuck-up: they've been in and out of jail, they do things you know are bad for them, they continue to hurt themselves.
-And _you_.
+Now, this person may be something of a fuckup: they've been in and out of jail, they do things you know are bad for them, they continue to hurt themselves, with _you_ as collateral damage.
 Last time they stayed at your place you came home and they'd sold your TV.
 More often than not, they _hurt_ you.
 But you remember the good times.
 You have a history.
 This is a fully developed human being and a core character in your life.
 Their rate of wronging you isn't close to 100%, but the _number_ of times they've wronged you dwarfs that stranger at the bank.

 You should hate this person with the same intensity as that person at the bank, maybe more.
 But you don't, it's more nuanced because of your shared experience.